Stringy invariants for horospherical varieties of complexity one: Computing the stringy -function

-To obtain our main result, Theorem~\ref{t:stringy-volume}, we use the description of the stringy motivic volume as a motivic integral from Theorem~\ref{t:def-stringy}.
-This requires a good understanding of the discrepancy of $X$ (relatively to a desingularization), and thus of its canonical divisor, which is the object of~\ref{s:canonical}.
-As was already the case in complexity zero, cf. \cite{Batyrev-Moreau}, Theorem~\ref{t:stringy-volume} requires $X$ to be $\QQ$-Gorenstein and log terminal; we expose the related notions in~\ref{s:support}.
+Let $X = X(\DF)$ be a log-terminal horospherical variety of complexity one.
+In Theorem~\ref{t:stringy-volume}, we compute the stringy motivic volume of $X$.
+As in the complexity zero case, see~\cite{Batyrev-Moreau}, Theorem~\ref{t:stringy-volume} requires $X$ to be $\QQ$-Gorenstein and log terminal; we introduce the related notions in~\ref{s:support}.
 In~\ref{s:desingularization} we construct a desingularization of $X$ in terms of its colored divisorial fan, and in~\ref{s:discrepancy}, we put the previous results to use by computing the discrepancy.
 This enables us to prove Theorem~\ref{t:stringy-volume} in~\ref{s:stringy}.
-Throughout this section we will consider a colored divisorial fan $\DF$ describing $X$ and we will follow the conventions of \ref{n:setting-arc}.
+Throughout this section we follow the conventions of \ref{n:setting-arc}.